A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Detailed Proof

-In this supplementary we give a complete proof of Theorem \ref{AdaUSM-high-probility}.
-The material is arranged as follows.
-In Section \ref{AdaHB-AdaNAG}, we present the detailed iteration schemes of AdaHB and AdaNAG for readability.
-In Section \ref{Preliminary lemmas}, we provide preliminary lemmas that will be used to establish Theorem \ref{AdaUSM-high-probility}.
-In Section \ref{main proof}, we give the detailed proof of Theorem \ref{AdaUSM-high-probility}.
-In Section \ref{parameters-setting}, we provide the parameter settings of the compared optimizers including AdaHB, AdaNAG, AdaGrad, SGDm, AdaEMA, AMSGrad, and Adam.
+In this section, we give a complete proof of Theorem \ref{AdaUSM-high-probility}.
+The section is arranged as follows.
+In Section \ref{Preliminary lemmas} we provide preliminary lemmas that will be used to establish Theorem \ref{AdaUSM-high-probility}.
+In Section \ref{main proof} we give the detailed proof of Theorem \ref{AdaUSM-high-probility}.